leotammaro/mutant-api/README.md

 ## Initialization

+- Run database container using `docker-compose up -d` or `docker compose up -d` depending on your operating system

-As a first step `npm install` to install all necessary dependencies
+- `npm install` to install all necessary dependencies

-As a second step, create a `.env` file and add the environment variables found in the `.env.dist` example, this will allow the server to connect to the database container.

-As a third step, once the server is running, we must run the database migrations.
+- Create `.env` and copy `.env.dist`

+- `npm run start:dev`

 For this we will run the script `npm run migration:run` which will run the migrations that it has in the folder `/data/migrations`.
+This script will generate the `mutant` and `dna` tables.

 ## Endpoints and modules